qwfy/dge/README.md

   and generate the corresponding codes (that use `dge-runtime` as a dependency) to execute the graph

-- The nodes in the graph represent computations
+- The nodes in the graph represent heterogeneous computations

 - The edges represent data flow between nodes

-- The computational graph is static, meaning it cannot be changed at runtime
+- The computational graph is static, meaning it cannot be changed once defined

 - The execution is distributed, meaning the nodes can be executed on different machines

-Implementation:
+Concretely:

-- You define the graph via `dge-gen` in a `.rs` file, compile & run it to generate the code
+- You define the graph via `dge-gen` in a `.rs` file, compile & run it to generate the codes (including `main.rs`) that will be used to execute the graph

-- A `main.rs` is generated to be compiled to an executable binary, each subcommand in this binary corresponds to a node in the graph.
+- You compile the `main.rs` to an executable binary, each subcommand in this binary corresponds to a node in the graph.

 - You are responsible to launch the binary with appropriate subcommands.